 When the leadership and the staff at a business work in partnership on issues, the results can be significant.
 In March 2020, Natasha Knowles had a miscarriage six weeks into her pregnancy.
 She was given a week off to recover, but this didn’t feel like enough.
 “I’d be in meetings and start feeling very emotional,” she said.
 “I didn’t feel like myself.”
 At the time, New Zealand had just announced that it would give couples paid leave after miscarriages.
 So Knowles, who is a project manager at Hallam, a digital marketing agency, started to look into workers’ rights in the UK.
 “I found out that we had essentially nothing,” she said.

 She approached her managers about putting together a company policy and they gave her complete freedom to write it.
 Since then, all of Knowles’s recommendations have been taken on as guidelines at the agency.
-Now she and the company are pushing to spread the message and to improve UK laws for working parents who experience miscarriage.
+Now she and the company are pushing to spread the message and to improve UK laws for working parents who experience a miscarriage.
 Knowles says support from her company has been crucial to her advocacy.
 “It just adds more gravity to the cause that you’re trying to push forward and advocate for,” she said.
-“One solo person without a company isn’t going to make a huge difference, but a company saying, ‘We made this change’ gives other companies that confidence to do it as well.
+“One solo person without a company isn’t going to make a huge difference, but a company saying, ‘We made this change’ gives other companies the confidence to do it as well.
 Hallam is just as much a part of this as I am.”

 Speak or be spoken for